Skip to main content

 Strict blood pressure control is likely to reduce the risk of developing cardiovascular diseases and prevent or delay the progression of kidney disease.
 Most people should already be taking an ACE inhibitor or AIIRA (described above).
 These medicines lower blood pressure.

-However, if your blood pressure remains at 130/80 mm Hg or more then one or more additional medicines may be advised to lower your blood pressure to below this level.
+However, if your blood pressure remains high, then one or more additional medicines may be advised to lower your blood pressure.

 Review of your medication